Fiber metal laminate

 Taking advantage of the hybrid nature from their two key constituents: metals (mostly aluminum) and fiber-reinforced laminate, these composites offer several advantages such as better damage tolerance to fatigue crack growth and impact damage especially for aircraft applications.
 Metallic layers and fiber reinforced laminate can be bonded by classical techniques, i.e. mechanically and adhesively.
 Adhesively bonded FMLs have been shown to be far more fatigue resistant than equivalent mechanically bonded structures.

 Being mixtures of monolithic metals and composite materials, FMLs belong to the class of heterogeneous mixtures.

-Examples of FMLs include aramid fibers, GLARE, and basalt aluminum infusion (B.Al.i).